 How many markets are there in the Borough?

 There are 10 street markets in the Borough that the Council has direct responsibility to manage, Petticoat Lane, Sclater Street, Brick Lane, Columbia Road, Bethnal Green, Whitechapel Road, Watney Street, Roman Road and Chrisp Street.

-There is also 1 market that is operator-led that takes place within a Council park, Victoria Park, as well as numerous other privately run markets, including but not limited to Spitalfields and Truman Brewery.
+There are also operator-led markets (that takes place within a Council park) like Victoria Park, as well as numerous other privately run markets, including but not limited to Spitalfields and Truman Brewery.